 The Sheriff’s Office has eleven officers, working in conjunction with Superintendent Hugh Taylor and the DeKalb County Board of Education, to ensure the safety of students in the DeKalb County School System.
 School resource officers are stationed at schools throughout the county to both prevent and quickly respond to any situations which may arise that would pose a danger to students.

 All eight officers are certified to teach DARE classes to fifth grade students throughout the county.
 Our school resource officers are involved in numerous programs and activities in our county’s schools, including anti-drug concentrations, PTO, Red Ribbon Week, anti-bullying campaigns, and performing as truancy officers as needed.
 Our officers participate in bus safety and other governmental training courses appropriate to their duties.
 Officers also volunteer as coaches and volunteer in the communities to do whatever our schools need.

 Our school resource officers are Lt.
-Tony Bartley, Terry Baird, Paul Bell, Tony Blackwell, Chip Richards, Jake Fowler, Rene Ramos, Jim Chambers and Mary Waters.
+Tony Bartley, Terry Baird, Paul Bell, Billy Jack Blackwell, Chip Richards, Craig White, Rene Ramos, Jim Chambers, Tim Rector, Sherry Johnson and Mary Waters.